SoftwareShepherds/EscapeVelocity/content/about/index.md

 It’s damn fun to create.
 And it’s even more fun when requirements, process, and success are clearly defined: this is my objective.

+Ken
+===

+I am passionate about delivering software and enjoy the challenges of mentoring and leading people.
+When we have the right team members in the right roles, a shared purpose, and an appetite for taking risks and adapting to change, we deliver the most value.
+Effective teams outperform individually talented people and have a more fulfilling work experience.

+So why am I here?
+Probably for the same reasons you are reading this.
+I am looking to be better at what I do and highlight what has worked for me and what hasn’t.
+I want to improve how I communicate my ideas and this seemed like a great way to get exposure to a wider audience and hopefully help people.